D Minor

 D - First finger (5)

 Depending on the piece of music you're playing, you might find it easier to use different fingers to play the chord.
-Look at the video above to see how the D minor chord is built.
+Watch the video above to see how the D minor chord is built.

 What are the inversions of D minor?

-How to play the 1st inversion of D minor
+How to play the first inversion of D minor

-To play the 1st inversion of D minor, start with F as the lowest note.
-From there, use the following fingers to play the chord:
+To play the first inversion of D minor, start with F as the lowest note.
+You can play this inversion with your right hand using the following fingers:

 D - Fifth finger (5)